opengento/magento2-document-widget/README.md

 ## Features

-This module aims to make documents searchable for customers in Magento 2.
+This module aims to make documents available trhough the widgets in Magento 2.
-Documents can be searchable if their visibility is set to `search`.
+Documents can be available as a list or a link thanks to new dedicated widgets.

 ## Documentation

-You can change the full search behavior by using the collection modifier extension point.
-Add you own `Magento\Framework\Data\CollectionModifierInterface` implementation to the modifiers list of:

-`\Opengento\DocumentSearch\Model\Collection\CollectionModifier`

-Query parameters can be read through: `\Opengento\DocumentSearch\Model\QueryData`
+You can use one of the two available widgets:

+- link
+  - inline name
+  - block image
+  - block name
+  - block image + name
+- list by document type
+  - image
+  - name
+  - image + name

 ## Support